 Temple's preference is to omit periods within academic degree codes.
-However, the use/nonuse of periods is discretionary and should be consistent throughout your print and online documents.
 If a degree has more than one correct construction-i.e., a master of education degree can be presented as either MEd or EdM-one style should be selected and used consistently throughout your documents.